 Bureau of Justice Statistics (BJS)

-Census of Medical Examiners and Coroners' Offices (CMEC)
+Census of Medical Examiner and Coroner Offices (CMEC)

-The Census of Medical Examiners and Coroners' Offices (CMEC) is a census of all publicly funded offices conducting medicolegal death investigation (MDI) in the United States.
+The Census of Medical Examiner and Coroner Offices (CMEC) is a census of all publicly funded offices conducting medicolegal death investigation (MDI) in the United States.
 The first CMEC was conducted in 2004.
 NIJ is coordinating with BJS and OJP/HHS MDI working group members to ensure the survey instrument accurately reflects current activities and initiatives in the MDI and forensic sciences since the 2009 National Academy of Sciences report.
-BJS plans to field the CMEC in 2019.
-It will gather information on staffing, budgets, caseloads, resources, policies, and procedures of medical examiner and coroners' offices.
+The CMEC data collection began in June 2019 and is currently active.
+It gathers information on staffing, budgets, caseloads, resources, policies, and procedures of medical examiner and coroners' offices.
 BJS made the award to the Research Triangle Institute (RTI) in October 2017.